hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: url-regex.
-A copy of the source code may be downloaded from https://github.com/kevva/url-regex.git.
+The following software may be included in this product: url-regex-safe.
+A copy of the source code may be downloaded from https://github.com/niftylettuce/url-regex-safe.
 This software contains the following license and notice below:

-The MIT License (MIT)
+MIT License

-Copyright (c) Kevin Mårtensson <kevinmartensson@gmail.com> and Diego Perini
+Copyright (c) 2020 Nick Baugh <niftylettuce@gmail.com> (http://niftylettuce.com/), Kevin Mårtensson <kevinmartensson@gmail.com>, and Diego Perini

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal